eduviswam/Fit2Foot-Angular-App/README-Fit2Foot.md

   - Final code review.

   ## Notes
-   - Recent;y viewed items will appear when there is a history only which means you should select alleast 3 items to view the history
+   - Recently viewed items will appear when there is a history only which means you should select alleast 3 items to view the history

 ## License